DanyStinson/Amazon-Polly-Builder/readme.md

 ### This looks really cool, but what is going on underneath?

-Here is a brief explanation of the underlying infrastructure:
+Here is a brief explanation of the underlying services:

 **Amazon Cloudfront + Amazon S3**